benjaminselfridge/model-checking/doc/ModelChecking1.md

 This series of blog posts is an attempt to formalize some of the core notions and algorithms of model checking in Haskell.
-I hope it provides a brief and illustrative introduction for other Haskell programmers who are curious about the topic. *This is for learning purposes only!* I deliberately avoided putting any effort into making things efficient.
+I hope it provides a brief and illustrative introduction for other Haskell programmers who are curious about the topic.
-I'm really using Haskell as a convenient executable notation to express the ideas.

 This post is a [literate haskell document](https://github.com/benjaminselfridge/model-checking/blob/master/src/ModelChecking.lhs).